Aya Tanimura: Music videos

 In 2013, Tanimura directed lyric videos for Katy Perry's songs "Roar" and "Unconditionally".

 In 2014, she directed Perry's lyric video for "Birthday" which was one of the 2014 MTV VMA nominees for "Best Lyric Video."

 In 2016 she directed Alessia Cara's music video for "How Far I'll Go".

 In 2017, she directed Perry's lyric video for "Chained to the Rhythm".

+In 2021, she directed One Direction member Liam Payne's music video for the Ron's Gone Wrong song "Sunshine".